 You will be able to raise this defence if there is some overbearing factor which causes you to break the law to avoid serious consequences.
 An example is where an ambulance runs a red light in order to save a patient’s life.

-If you wish to raise the defence of necessity, you will have to prove on the balance of probabilities (more than a 50% chance) that:
+If you wish to raise the defence of necessity, there will need to be evidence of the following matters:

 1. You acted only to avoid serious, irreversible consequences upon yourself or someone you were bound to protect

 Like duress, the situation must be serious enough to justify your actions.
 Usually, this refers to situations where you acted to avoid death or serious injury to yourself or some other person.

 2. You honestly and reasonably believed that you were in a ‘situation of immediate peril’

 You must genuinely believe that there is some immediate threat or situation which required you to take urgent and instantaneous action to escape the threat or diffuse the situation.

 3. Your actions were reasonable and proportionate to the situation

 Similarly to the defence of self-defence, your actions have to be reasonable and proportionate to the situation.